No products in the cart.

 Myth #1: Sound Absorption Products Will Block Sound from Traveling Between Spaces

 Truth: Acoustic panels absorb echo and reverberation, but they will not stop sound from traveling between spaces.
+Similarly, they will not help with sound dampening, which is the reduction of vibrational noise, or structure borne sound, through a wall.

 Acoustic panels are made out of fiber glass and have an NRC, or noise reduction coefficient, which let’s you know how well that fiber glass reduces reverberation.